About Atalie Oliva

 Leo ✹ Sag ⏾ Pisces ☉ — yes, it shows.

-She believes the same vulnerability that heals our personal lives is what can heal our professional ones, too.
+I believe the same vulnerability that heals our personal lives is what can heal our professional ones, too.